g-jgreen/documentation/content/api/broker-and-storage.md

  * *Server-Sent Events* urls are marked with `sse`
  * The resources return the last n events or a stream in case of websocket or server sent events

-## Posting data (object) to storage
+## Posting data (object) to the storage and rule engine

+When you post a message, by default, the message is both forwarded to the rule enging and stored in three different databases (document store, time series database and metamodel).

-> Example of posting data to storage using resource events endoint:
+> Example of posting data using resource events endoint:

 ```bash
 curl -i --user apiKey:apiSecret  -H "Content-Type: application/json" -X POST